 The process of registering the company can be done through Norwegian Startup visa.

 In Norway, anyone who is engaged in commercial activity must pay a tax advance.
 For foreigners, the general tax is 25%, which can be reduced to 17% under certain conditions.

 Furthermore, the required tax is influenced by the form of the organisation of the company.

 Need a remote job, or quality remote hires for your IT business?

 Complications with taxes and laws scare away many business owners and aspiring expats from taking the leap of living abroad.
 But here at Support Adventure, we provide talented, culturally compatible staff worldwide for US and UK companies.
-So whether you want to hire a remote help desk tech or an admin assistant, or you want a remote job while trying to start a business, click here to learn more about how we can help.
+So whether you want to hire a remote help desk tech or an admin assistant, or you want a remote job in Europe while trying to start a business, click here to learn more about how we can help.